simjoly/dedup/README.md

 ### SQlite database

-If memory is really a problem, then it is possible to store the reads in a database on drive.
-This requires very little memory, but that makes the program very slow.
+If memory is really a problem, then it is possible to store the reads in a database on disk.
+This requires very little virtual memory, but it makes the program run very slowly.

 ```bash
 ./dedup --read1 R1.fastq.gz --read2 R2.fastq.gz --barcode-in-name --use-sqlite